Sausage Stuffed Shells

 Directions

-2Bring a large pot of salted water to the boil, add the pasta shells then follow package directions for cooking the shells.
-Drain, and then rinse the shells with cold water.
+2Bring a large pot of salted water to the boil.
+Add the pasta shells and follow the package directions for cooking.
+Drain and rinse the shells with cold water.

 3Meanwhile, heat a wide skillet over medium-high heat.
 Add the sausage and cook until browned, about 10 minutes.
 As the sausage cooks, use a wooden spoon to break the sausage up into small pieces in the pan.